AkTewari123/Scraggle/README.md

-# Scraggle

-### Welcome to Scraggle!
+# Welcome to Scraggle!
-## This project scrambled a sentence by translating it through numerous languages!
+## This project scrambles a sentence by translating it through numerous languages!
 ## Dev dependencies:

 ### pip3 install googletrans==3.1.0a0